-The department offers an undergraduate degree in Political Science and International Relations.
-Our programs provide a cutting-edge, well-rounded education, modeled on and delivered according to the highest international standards.
+Our multidisciplinary program provides a cutting-edge, well-rounded education, modeled on and delivered according to the highest international standards.

-The objectives of the Department of Political Science and International Relations are:
+The objectives of the department are:

-- 1. To provide students with a liberal arts education. - 2.
-To prepare students for successful careers in politics, government, NGOs, diplomacy, international organizations and the private sector. - 3.
+- to train professionals capable of taking on challenging jobs and playing leadership roles in the international arena, as diplomats, consular agents, communications officers, international affairs analysts and advertising specialists; and - 2. to provide a solid foundation for future scholars who want to pursue graduate study and research in international relations and related fields in the social sciences and humanities. - 3.
 To foster students' critical and analytical thinking and to expand their linguistic, technical, research and communication skills. - 4.
 To analyze the core fields and sub-fields in the discipline through innovative teaching - 5.
 To develop student/faculty collaboration that allows students to attain the political literacy necessary for good citizenship. - 6.
 To help students understand the concepts, theories and methodologies used in the disciplines so that students can integrate theoretical knowledge and practical experience.